Fragile X Carriers

 Fragile X Premutation

 Large alterations to the FMR1 gene (over 200 CGG repeats) cause Fragile X Syndrome.
-However, some people have small alterations to this gene (55-200 repeats).
-People with this version of the gene are described as being carriers, or having a premutation.
+However, some people have small alterations to this gene (55-200 repeats) and those with this version of the gene are described as being carriers or having a premutation.
 Approximately 1 in 250 females and 1 in 800 males are carriers.

-There is a growing realisation that, although the small alteration is not enough to "switch off" the gene, like in Fragile X Syndrome, these smaller changes are important.
+There is a growing realisation that although this small alteration is not enough to ‘switch off’ the gene (like in Fragile X Syndrome), these smaller changes are important.

 Firstly, the small alteration to the FMR1 gene makes it ‘unstable’.
-This means that it might change size when it is passed to the next generation.
-Therefore, this can lead to future generations having Fragile X Syndrome.
+This means that it might change size when it is passed to the next generation, which can result in Fragile X Syndrome.
 All known cases of Fragile X Syndrome have been caused when the carrier gene has expanded when being passed from a mother to her child.
 Fathers pass X chromosomes (where the FMR1 gene is located) to their daughters, however there are no known cases where the gene has expanded to cause Fragile X Syndrome when passed from father to daughter.
-You can find out more about the inheritance of fragile X in our booklet
+You can find out more about the inheritance of Fragile X in our resources.

 Premutation Associated Conditions

 In addition, some carriers will experience Fragile X Premutation Associated Conditions (FXPAC).
 These include:

 Fragile X-Associated Tremor / Ataxia Syndrome (FXTAS): a degenerative neurological condition which onsets later in life.